Job Prospects... At a glance

 The StudyLink website provides general budget advice for students, and the Sorted website provides help with detailed budget planning.

 The specialist provider of performing arts qualifications in New Zealand is Toi Whakaari – the New Zealand Drama School.
-Unitec, the National Academy of Singing and Dramatic Art, South Seas, and The Actors Programme all provide training for acting and ether performing arts.
+Unitec, South Seas, and The Actors Programme all provide training for acting and ether performing arts.
 You can also study performing arts, music, or drama and theatre at various universities, wānanga and polytechnics throughout the country.
 Careers New Zealand’s website has a searchable database of NZQA-registered courses.

 South Seas: www.southseas.co.nz

 The Actors Program: www.theactorsprogram.co.nz

 The number of students completing a bachelor’s degree in performing arts has been between 600 and 800 in recent years.
 Drama qualifications at other levels are also available.

 Equity New Zealand represents performers in contracts, disputes, training and other professional issues.

 Equity New Zealand: actorsequity.org.nz